top of page

 • Toxoplasmosis is another parasitic disease that spreads through ingestion of infected meat or the ingestion of contaminated material.
 The main source of infection for dolphins is most likely through freshwater run-off from the land contaminated with cat faeces.
 Toxoplasmosis can cause death, behavioural changes, still births and reduced reproductive rates.

-• Changing weather patterns may also put the Māui population at risk.
+• Changing weather patterns may also put the Māui population at risk due to extreme weather events and changing food availablity.

 How can you help?